MiroslavKosek/AI-Chatbot/README.md

 #### BGE-M3

-BGE-M3 model is used for embedding scraped data, that are then added to Qdrant database.
-BGE-M3 is also used for embedding user's prompts, which are then used for querying database entries, that are used in prompts with role 'system'.
+The BGE-M3 model is used for embedding scraped data, which is then added to the Qdrant database.
+BGE-M3 is also used for embedding user prompts, which are then used to query database entries, which are used in prompts with the role 'system'.

 #### Phi-4

-Phi-4 model is used for generating relevant answers for user's prompts.
-It draws informations from prompts with role 'system', which are selected from Qdrant database.
+The Phi-4 model is used to generate relevant answers to user prompts.
+It draws information from prompts with the role 'system', which are selected from the Qdrant database.

 ### Web Scrapers

-...
+Web Scrapers are used to scrape relevant data from websites.
+The data are then used for AI knowledge.

 ### Qdrant database

-...
+The Qdrant database is used for storing embedded scraped data.
+The API queries the database to find relevant information for a given user prompt.

 ### API

-...
+API sits between the front-end, the Qdrant database, and AIs.
+The front-end sends a user prompt to the API, which uses the BGE-M3 model to embed the prompt.
+The API then queries the database to find relevant information and sends it to the Phi-4 model.
+The generated answer is then sent to the front-end.

 ### Front-end